Contents

 This digital archive service takes screenshots of websites on a regular basis.
 This allows investigators to see how a page looked at various points in time.

 Despite these challenges, the Wayback Machine allows investigators to still uncover information that may have been removed from the web.
-The homepage of CNN.com on February 6, 2008, captured by the Wayback Machine.

 2. OSINT Framework